Joybrato Mukherjee: Politics, university governance and policy

 Mukherjee is pursuing a clear institutional internationalisation strategy with the Executive Board of JLU.
 Under his leadership, JLU was one of the first pilot universities to participate in the Internationalisation Audit in 2010 run by the German Rectors' Conference and was the first university in Germany to be successful in the re-audit.
 This led JLU to launch its new Internationalisation Strategy in 2016 entitled “Progress through Internationalisation – JLU International 2016-2020”.

 Mukherjee sees gender equality as crucial to the university's identity.
 In 2009, JLU implemented the instrument of the research-oriented gender equality standards set by the German Research Foundation (DFG), upon which DFG rated JLU as belonging to the top group.
 Mukherjee was a member of the DFG gender equality working party until 2019.

 In June 2019, he was elected President of the German Academic Exchange Service (DAAD).
 He took office on 1 January 2020.
 According to Mukherjee, “providing support, advice and analysis” is the brand essence of the DAAD which he also sets as the priorities of his work.
 In addition to promoting academic exchange, he sees the core tasks of the DAAD as providing advice to the higher education sector and serving as a think tank for internationalisation.

+In April 2024, Mukherjee withdrew the Albertus Magnus Professorship 2024 of Jewish-American political theorist Nancy Fraser.
+The Albertus Magnus Professorship is an award bestowed by the University of Cologne.
+Mukherjee justified the withdrawal by stating that Fraser had signed a pro-Palestinian letter during the Gaza war that called for a boycott of Israeli educational institutions and universities.
+The cancellation of the professorship was controversially discussed.
+Jonas Staal rejected his nomination for a DAAD fellowship because of what he said was "Mukherjee’s complicity in anti-Palestine censorship in Germany".
+Staal cited Mukherjee's treatment of Fraser in his letter declining the fellowship.
+China Miéville rejected his nomination for a DAAD fellowship on the 23 of April, also citing Mukherjee's role in cancelling Nancy Fraser and lack in "faith that the institution will stand against such a shameful program of repression and anti-Palestinian racism."